 The pace was electric and onto the second climb of the day, Liguiere, a 985 metre high, a 10.5 kilometre, averaging around 7%, the group had reduced to just 8 riders.
 With Mavic keen to stamp their authority and with just 40 kilometres to go, William Turnes attacked on the lower slopes and soon pulled out a sizeable gap.
 With Frank Schleck dancing on the pedals behind our group split and after a do or die effort to bridge there was just 4 of us in the chase group.

 Frank, with his job done for the day, swung off at the feed zone and left me and my two French companions chasing a storming Turnes.
-The wind was relentless, and even with three of us working to share the pace, we were still having to kick out over 400 watts just to maintain the pace.
+The wind was relentless, and even with the three of us working to share the pace, we were still having to kick out over 400 watts just to maintain the pace.

 So onto the climb of the day, Mont Ventoux.
 Easing the riders in, the organisers opted to take the event up the mountain from the Sault direction.
-A route than can be separated into two parts, the first, a steady 4 - 6% gradient, before it eases off to just 2.6% for the remainder of the climb to Chalet Reynard, where the stage would finish.
+A route that can be separated into two parts, the first, a steady 4 - 6% gradient, before it eases off to just 2.6% for the remainder of the climb to Chalet Reynard, where the stage would finish.

-Climbing through the trees, this 16 kilometre ascent was sheltered, on silky smooth roads and made for the calmest part of an otherwise wind swept day.
+Climbing through the trees, this 16-kilometre ascent was sheltered, on silky smooth roads and made for the calmest part of an otherwise windswept day.
 Being so sheltered we were able to ride up the climb in the big chainring.
 Finishing the stage in 3rd place, it was time to get the feet up, ready for stage 2, the Queen stage the next day.

 The calm after stage one.
-Waking to blue skies and light winds, the chill in the air was apparent as we set off on the second stage, a 141 kilometre, 3,300 metre day out, with four categorised climbs and a gruelling ascent up Mont Ventoux, this time from the Malaucene direction.
+Waking to blue skies and light winds, the chill in the air was apparent as we set off on the second stage, a 141 kilometre, 3,300-metre day out, with four categorised climbs and a gruelling ascent up Mont Ventoux, this time from the Malaucene direction.

 The flag dropped and we were away, well more precisely I was away!
 Sitting third on the general classification, nearly two minutes in arrears of the leader, I was keen to make up some time.
-Attacking alone with 141 kilometres to go is pretty mad, attacking alone with 141 kilometres and a 21 kilometre mountain ascent to go could be described as pure stupidity.
+Attacking alone with 141 kilometres to go is pretty mad, attacking alone with 141 kilometres and a 21-kilometre mountain ascent to go could be described as pure stupidity.

 Still, with legs feeling good, I pushed on and soon pulled out a sizeable gap.
 The first serious ascent of the undulating day was the Col d’Aulan, at 60 kilometres in, this climb rises to 845 metres and is 6 kilometres in length.
 From there the climbs come thick and fast, with the Col de Peyruergue (820 metres, 74 kilometres in) and then the penultimate climb, the Col d’Ey (718 metres, 89 kilometres into the stage).
-Although, individually, these climbs were not too taxing, together they were definitely a test for the legs and descending the Col d’Ey after being on the attack for over 90 kilometres solo, I had the final challenge of the day within sight, Mont Ventoux.
+Although individually, these climbs were not too taxing, together they were definitely a test for the legs and descending the Col d’Ey after being on the attack for over 90 kilometres solo, I had the final challenge of the day within sight, Mont Ventoux.